 Dear Friends,

-The provision as per section 15 of the Minimum Wages Act 1948 which is dealing with wages of worker who works for less than normal working day will not be applicable to part timer according to my view.
+The provision as per Section 15 of the Minimum Wages Act 1948, which deals with wages of workers who work for less than the normal working day, will not be applicable to part-timers according to my view.
+However, the industry practice is, when you employ a person part-time, you pay him on a pro-rata basis.

 From India, Mumbai